 Seabirds & Songbirds of the Northeast Avalon

 This tour begins with a morning birding in a variety of songbird habitats, searching out gems such as Boreal Chickadee, Fox Sparrow, Yellow-bellied Flycatcher and numerous species of warbler – among many others.
 In the afternoon, we take a boat tour of Witless Bay Ecological Reserve which is home to more than 4 million seabirds – including North America’s largest Atlantic Puffin colony, thousands of Common Murre, Black-legged Kittiwake, and Razorbill.
 And of course, we may also encounter whales.
 (Tour includes optional transportation, boat tour and picnic style lunch.
-Prices start at $185 + HST; Please contact for specifics.)
+Please contact for specifics.)

 Cape St. Mary’s Ecological Reserve

 This tour is a day-trip to visit the majestic Northern Gannet colony at Cape St. Mary’s, where 30,000 of these beautiful birds nest atop a towering sea stack and nearby cliffs.
 We will also enjoy the thousands of other seabirds at this site, including Black-legged Kittiwake, Common Murre and the world’s southernmost breeding Thick-billed Murre.
 We will look for Horned Lark, American Pipit and other songbirds on the beautiful sub-arctic tundra, as well as other wildlife and unique wildflowers.
 Willow Ptarmigan, raptors and possibly Woodland Caribou may be spotted along the way.
 Several short stops will be made during our drive to stretch our legs and look for boreal songbirds.
 (Tour includes optional transportation and picnic style lunch.
-Prices start at $150 + HST, please contact for specifics.)
+Please contact for specifics.)

 Birding on the Edge (of Avalon)